-7; 71.4%) wrote that discussing students' strengths, values, and goals was a helpful way to engage students.
-In addition, 71.4% reported that at least one of the students they worked with exhibited a lot of change talk.
-Coaches' responses revealed the most common challenges were working with students who were reserved and slow to elaborate (85.7%), and time constraints that made getting through all four stages of MAP Meeting One difficult (71.4%).
-Additional challenges reported by more than one coach included: difficulty establishing rapport (57.1%), student had difficulty understanding intervention materials (e.g., interpreting the graph, grasping questions posed during the evoke stage; 42.9%), student mentioned challenges or barriers that were outside the scope of the MAP intervention (e.g., health concerns, family concerns; 42.9%), and student exhibited a lot of sustain talk (42.9%).
+challenges were working with students who were reserved and slow to elaborate (85.7%), and time constraints that made getting through all four stages of MAP Meeting 1 difficult (71.4%).
+Additional challenges reported by more than one coach included difficulty establishing rapport (57.1%), student had difficulty understanding intervention materials (e.g., interpreting the graph, grasping questions posed during the evoke stage; 42.9%), student mentioned challenges or barriers that were outside the scope of the MAP intervention (e.g., health concerns, family concerns; 42.9%), and student exhibited a lot of sustain talk (42.9%).

-Comments provided in the open-ended responses for MAP Meeting Two were primarily positive; 57% of coaches indicated that they had a strong working alliance with students who opted to return for a second meeting, and two coaches (28.6%) specifically noted that some of their students experienced increased affect ("seemed happier").
-All coaches reported that at least one of their students made progress towards the goal created during Meeting One.
-The most common challenge (71.4%) reported after Meeting Two was adhering to the intervention protocol and spirit of MI while staying within one 50-minute class period.
-Other challenges pertained to difficulties working with students who were reserved and non-elaborative (42.9%), and when students mentioned challenges or barriers that were outside the scope of the MAP intervention (28.6%).
+Comments provided in the open-ended responses for MAP Meeting 2 were primarily positive; 57% of coaches indicated that they had a strong working alliance with students who opted to return for a second meeting, and two coaches (28.6%) specifically noted that some of their students experienced increased affect ("seemed happier").
+All coaches reported that at least one of their students made progress toward the goal created during Meeting 1.
+The most common challenge (71.4%) reported after Meeting 2 was adhering to the intervention protocol and spirit of MI while staying within one 50-minute class period.
+Other challenges pertained to difficulties working with students who were reserved and nonelaborative (42.9%), and when students mentioned challenges or barriers that were outside the scope of the MAP intervention (28.6%).

-Examination of the open-ended responses across coaches, across Meetings One and Two, suggested that they perceived student engagement, or lack thereof, as being a determining factor in the success of the meeting.
+Examination of the open-ended responses across coaches, across Meetings 1 and 2, suggested that they perceived student engagement, or lack thereof, as being a determining factor in the success of the meeting.
 When a student actively engaged in the meeting, as evidenced by verbal output following the coach's statements, coaches tended to perceive such responses as a sign the session was progressing well.
-Conversely, students who were reserved and did not readily share with the coach posed a challenge for this intervention, which is centered around the conversational nuances between two people.
+Conversely, students who were reserved and did not readily share with the coach posed a challenge for this intervention, which is centered on the conversational nuances between two people.
 Coaches also noted the importance of the content of the conversation.
 When a student exhibited more change talk surrounding a chosen target, the coach perceived the meeting positively, but if a student expressed more sustain talk during the meeting, the coach viewed the meeting less positively.